Skateboard Deck Series

 The Solution

-The final result is a set of three bold, colorful skateboard decks with expressive illustration, high-contrast palettes, and motifs rooted in my life and culture.
+Three bold, colorful skateboard decks with expressive illustration, high-contrast palettes, and motifs rooted in my life and culture.

 Even though they were designed as art pieces, I approached each board as if it were meant to be ridden, flowing compositions, balanced spacing, and elements oriented to look good in motion.
+They were printed on high-quality decks and now hang as wall art in our home, a little visual signature that shows up behind me on video calls.
+People always ask about them.

 Looping animation of the illustrated dog Queso tilting his head.Looping animation of the illustrated dog Queso tilting his head.